mdlacasse/Owl/src/owlplanner/cli/README.md

-# OWLCLI - a Command Line Interface for Owl
+# OWLCLI - a Command Line Interface for Owl — *Optimal wealth lab*

 `owlcli` is a command line interface tool to streamline the listing, running and experimenting with Owl case files outside the streamlit interface.